 June 24, 2011 #

-- 1:30 pm- Doug Green was surfing the surf break Four Doors, which is located just south of The Point.
+- 1:30 pm- Doug Green was surfing the surf break Four Doors, located just south of The Point.
 He was about 900 feet from shore in 10-15 feet of water.
 While sitting on his board upright, waiting for a wave, suddenly a shark jumped onto the front of his board!
-The 5-foot shark then shimmied itself off his surfboard and disappeared under the water.
-Four other surfers who were 10 meters (33 feet) away, also witnessed the event.
+The 5-foot shark shimmied itself off his surfboard and disappeared under the water.
+Four other surfers who were 10 meters (33 feet) also witnessed the event.

 May 6, 2018